yuval-a/gpu.js-experiments/README.md

 ## Test structures
 The run function typically includes CPU versions of a function and GPU versions of it - then run benchmarkings for all of them, using `Benchmark.JS`.
-There is a wrapper around `Benchmark.JS` in the root folder that makes running the benchmarking more easy, to run tests - require the module - which is a function that returns a Promise.
+There is a wrapper around `Benchmark.JS` in the root folder, called `doBenchmark` that makes running the benchmarking more easy, to run tests - require the module - which is a function that returns a Promise.
 The return a call to it, where the arguments are objects describing each test in the following manner:
 ```
 {
   name: <Name of the test>,